Request a Quote Today

 8. Chemical fume hood sashes should be kept closed whenever possible.
 Maintain the minimum possible opening when working.
 Limit storage in hoods to essential items only.

-9. Always use a temperature monitoring system to ensure that volatile chemicals stay within their safe ranges.
+9. Always use a lab temperature monitoring system to ensure that volatile chemicals stay within their safe ranges.
 Also, items that will be used, such as vaccines, should be kept within their safe temperature ranges so they do not go bad.

 10. Always secure gas cylinders properly.
 Also always keep safety caps on gas cylinders when not in use.

-For more information about what E-Control Systems can do for your lab take a look at our Life Science solutions.
+For more information about what E-Control Systems can do for your business, take a look at our Temperature Monitoring solutions.